 It took a decade and $434 million of the estimated cost to make Qatar’s national museum, shaped as a desert rose.
-After a delay of 3 years, this museum is ready to open today.

 “Architecture to give a voice to heritage whilst celebrating (the) future,” tweeted the museum’s renowned French architect Jean Nouvel, also responsible for the Louvre Abu Dhabi.

 Location of Qatar’s National Museum

 The National Museum of Qatar stands on the same location where the former palace of Sheikh Abdullah bin Jassim al-Thani — son of the founder of modern Qatar is located.
 The palatial place has been restored as a part of a big project.

 The grand museum celebrates Qatar’s Bedouin past and energy-rich present, according to the officials.
 It also reflects the country’s great wealth and ambition.